Chapter 9:

 The therapist placed rested her hand genteelly on the shaking woman’s back.
 “Amala…why do you think no one believed you?
 This is all…”

 “I can’t sleep, I can’t eat, I can’t do my job!
-Every time I try and make headway in life lately, it’s all I can think about!
-I went looking for the truth, and I found it!
-Even if…even if everyone in the world doesn’t believe me, I know what happened.
-I know what they did to my sister.”
+Every time I try and make headway in life, it’s all I can think about!
+I know what they did to my sister.
+No one will suffer like she did, like they did.”

 Part 6